dsa-ntc/uncommittednj.org/_posts/2024-04-01-campaign-pr.md

-**Trenton, NJ** — Amidst mounting global concern over the harrowing atrocities committed against the Palestinian people, in a bold and resolute move, the Democratic Socialists of America (DSA) submitted today 48 delegates from across the state running"Uncommitted" on the ballot in New Jersey for the upcoming primary election on June 4th.
+**Trenton, NJ** — Amidst mounting global concern over the harrowing atrocities committed against the Palestinian people, in a bold and resolute move, the Democratic Socialists of America (DSA) submitted today 48 delegates from across the state running "Uncommitted" on the ballot in New Jersey for the upcoming primary election on June 4th.

 The Biden administration's unwavering complicity in Israel’s bombardment of Gaza